 It is likely that routine antenatal appointments will be delayed until isolation ends.
 If your midwife or doctor advises that your appointment cannot wait, the necessary arrangements will be made for you to be seen.
 For example, you may be asked to attend at a different time, or in a different clinic, to protect others.
 If you do attend an appointment the hospital staff will be wearing protective equipment so don’t be alarmed if they look different to usual.

 You should also be aware of your babies’ movements and any symptoms of complications and contact your maternity unit immediately if you have any concerns.

 You should not attend a routine clinic.

 I am pregnant and someone in my household has been exposed to COVID-19, what should we do?

-Your whole household should self-isolate in line with the government guidelines and if anyone develops symptoms they should get tested.
+Your whole household should self-isolate in line with the government guidelines.
 If you have an appointment scheduled during this self-isolation period please notify your maternity unit that you are self-isolating and discuss whether that will affect your appointment schedule.